 The role of the DPO is to assist the school in monitoring compliance with the UK GDPR and the Data Protection Act 2018 and advise on data protection issues.
 We have appointed Veritau as our DPO.
 Veritau's contact details are:

-Schools Data Protection Officer
+Schools Data Protection Officer Veritau West Offices Station Rise York North Yorkshire YO1 6GA schoolsDPO@veritau.co.uk // 01904 554025

-Veritau Veritau

-West Offices

-Station Rise

-York

 The DPO is an advisory role, and its duties include: